aws/amazon-neptune-jdbc-driver/markdown/bi-tools/DbVisualizer.md

 Before proceeding, ensure you have [configured your environment](../setup/configuration.md).

-Download the latest compatible version of [DbVisualizer](https://www.dbvis.com/) to use the Driver in DbVisualizer.
-Note that as of release 3.0.2, users should instead download [DbVisualizer 13](https://www.dbvis.com/download/13.0/) until the Driver is compatible with Java 17.
+Download the latest version of [DbVisualizer](https://www.dbvis.com/) to use the Driver in DbVisualizer.

 #### Adding the Amazon Neptune JDBC Driver to DbVisualizer